-- Simultaneously, the receiving school must request official records and the sending schools shall respond within 10 days with the records. - Immunization requirements of the District may be met within 30 days from the date of enrollment or within such time as is reasonably determined under the rules promulgated by the Interstate Commission. - Receiving schools must honor placement of students in all courses from the sending school.
+- Immunization requirements of the District may be met within 30 days from the date of enrollment (or be in progress). within such time as is reasonably determined under the rules promulgated by the Interstate Commission. - Receiving schools must honor placement of students in all courses from the sending school.
 These include, but are not limited to, Honors, International Baccalaureate, Advanced Placement, vocational-technical, and career pathway courses if those courses are offered in the receiving school. - Receiving schools must allow for the continued enrollment of students at the same grade level as in the sending school, including kindergarten, regardless of the student's age. - In compliance with federal law, special education students must be placed by the existing IEP with reasonable accommodations in the receiving school.
 This does not preclude the receiving school from performing subsequent evaluation to ensure appropriate placement. - The receiving school shall make reasonable accommodations and modifications to address the needs of students identified as requiring 504 services in accordance with their existing 504 plans.
 This does not preclude the receiving from performing subsequent evaluation to ensure appropriate placement. - The District will exercise, as deemed appropriate, the right to waive prerequisites for all courses and programs, while also maintaining its right to re-evaluate the student to ensure continued enrollment, as deemed appropriate. - Absences related to a student visiting with his/her parent related to leave or deployment activities may be excused by the District at the discretion of the superintendent or designee.